carneades/carneades-3/doc/manual/opinions.md

 - At the same time the tool conducts a poll to collect your views and opinions on the issues, taking care to protect your privacy.
 You will not be asked or required to enter any personal data, such as your name or email address, which could be used to identify you or associate your answers to poll questions.
 The anonymous and aggregated results of the survey can provide valuable feedback to you as well as policy makers, going beyond the information provided by traditional surveys.
 It enables users to discover not only how much support policies enjoy, but also to learn precisely why particular aspects of the policies, or their underlying assumptions, are supported or not.

-## Accessing the opinion formation and polling tool
+## Accessing the Opinion Formation and Polling Tool

 Every page of the Carneades system includes the main menu.
 Click on the "poll" button of the main menu to access the opinion formation and polling tool.